 In addition to resiliency planning, Jamie guides plans for comprehensive community growth through citywide visioning strategies.
 Jamie facilitated the development of New York City’s long-term strategic plans, OneNYC and PlaNYC; developed a strategic framework to drive residential growth in San Antonio’s Center City; and is currently leading the development of Imagine Boston 2030, Boston’s first Master Plan in 50 years.
 Moreover, Jamie conceptualizes the potential benefits of infrastructure investments and real estate development to guide public and private clients towards project realization.
 Over the last decade, Jamie has created financing strategies, assessed feasibility, and demonstrated the economic benefits of over $32 billion in proposed development.
 Jamie provided a capital investment and operations model for a mixed-use waterfront development in Toronto; advised on an implementation framework to transform London’s Olympic parklands into Queen Elizabeth Olympic Park; and created a retail and development strategy for the Delmar Loop in St. Louis.

 Prior to joining HR&A, Jamie was Project Director for the Brooklyn Bridge Park Development Corporation, where he helped manage the public approval process for the creation of an 85-acre open space network along the East River.
 Jamie holds a Bachelor of Arts from McGill University and a Masters in Public Policy from Harvard University’s Kennedy School of Government.
 He has lectured graduate students in planning, real estate, and public policy as an adjunct professor at NYU’s Schack Institute of Real Estate, and regularly speaks at conferences around the world.
-Jamie chairs the Board of the Fifth Avenue Committee, a nonprofit community development corporation revitalizing neighborhoods in South Brooklyn, and sits on the Board of the Coro New York Leadership Center.
+Jamie is a former Board Chair of the the Fifth Avenue Committee, a nonprofit community development corporation revitalizing neighborhoods in South Brooklyn, and sits on the Board of the Coro New York Leadership Center.

 Member, Board of Directors, Coro New York Leadership Center